 Coffee and cakes are not the only things we visit Joe and Dough for.
 Look out for their Golden Pineapple Tarts, with melt-in-the-mouth pastry and pineapple jam that is mixed with coffee-infused cranberries for a tangy, unique taste.
 Plus points to their beautiful packaging!

-Joe and Dough, order online or at various outlets islandwide.
+Joe and Dough, various outlets islandwide.

-Here, pineapple tarts get a contemporary spin into SUCRE’s signature pineapple truffles.
-Made with fine Australian butter, these handmade pineapple truffles are a modern take on the traditional pineapple tart recipe, but served equally aromatic and savoury.
+Here, pineapple tarts get a contemporary spin into Sucre’s signature pineapple truffles.
+Made with fine Australian butter, these handmade pineapple truffles are a modern take on the traditional pineapple tart recipe but served equally aromatic and savoury.
 Looking for more flavours?
 Go all out and try their blueberry, chocolate ganache and cheese lite pineapple truffles.